 Malware Detection

-Machine learning is extensively used in detecting and mitigating threats posed by malicious software.
+Machine learning extensively used in detecting and mitigating threats posed by malicious software.
 A traditional antivirus program works based on a virus signature that is out in the market as a common threat.
-However, machine learning can also study the activities of files and programs in the system to detect the presence of malware even if they are altered or are a new strain.
+However, machine learning can also study the activities of files and programs in the system to detect the presence of malware even if they altered or are a new strain.
 As such, machine learning algorithms can differentiate between attacks by learning from past incidents of cyber attacks.
-This approach is useful in preventing and averting any malware damage since it is engaged in tracking and preventing it.
+This approach is useful in preventing and averting any malware damage since it engaged in tracking and preventing it.

 Fraud Prevention

 Today, cybercrime is among the major issues of the present society that impact consumers and companies.
-Real-time monitoring and identification of cases of fraud using transactional data is facilitated with the help of machine learning.
+Real-time monitoring and identification of cases of fraud using transactional data facilitated with the help of machine learning.

 Phishing Detection

-Fake emails and messages where the user is subjected to fake emails to get personal details from users are very complex.
+Fake emails and messages where the user subjected to fake emails to get personal details from users are very complex.
 Through analyzing the content of the received email, machine learning can also prevent such attempts as they indicate signs of a scammer.
 Like, if the words used in sending the email are similar to those used in spamming the system, the machine learning system is capable of detecting the email as being dangerous.
 This assists in ensuring that users do not become victims of common phishing attacks.

 Network Security